 Our competitive management training program has been turning talented leaders into the managers of their own CED profit centers since 1989.
 Below are answers to our recruits’ common questions.

-We’re one of the nation’s largest electrical distributors, buying from manufacturers and supplying electrical equipment to customers in 47 states through nearly 600 local locations.
+We’re one of the nation’s largest electrical distributors, buying from manufacturers and supplying electrical equipment to customers in over 600 local locations.

 Our customers need many different electrical materials.
 We offer one, convenient local stop for our customers, who, rather than having to work through multiple suppliers, can use a single line of credit.
 We’re extremely knowledgeable about a wide range of products, so we can serve as business partners to our customers.